tendermint/spec/rust-spec/lightclient/attacks/isolate-attackers_001_draft.md

 # Part II - Definition of the Problem

-The specification of the [detection mechanism][detection] specifies
+The specification of the [detection mechanism][detection] describes
 - what is a light client attack,
 - conditions under which the detector will detect a light client attack,
 - and the format of the output data, called evidence, in the case an attack is detected.
 The format is defined in